 Article: False Reports and the Smears of Men

 Links to: John Innes Centre, Royal Society

-Former director of USDA's National Institute of Food and Agriculture.
-Formerly president of the Monsanto-backed Danforth Plant Science Center.
+First director of USDA's National Institute of Food and Agriculture.
+Founding president of the Monsanto-backed Danforth Plant Science Center.

 Links to: Chris Lamb, Danforth Plant Science Center

 Private security firm hired by PR agencies like Ketchum and Nichols Dezenhall (now known as Dezenhall Resources) to spy on groups working to expose GMO safety concerns.
 Clients included Dow Chemical and Monsanto.
 Firm's name subsequently changed to S2i.